 SMO 5: International Public Sector Accounting Standards

-The Tanzanian government is responsible for adopting public sector accounting standards and issued a pronouncement in 2012 adopting accrual-basis IPSAS for both central and local governments beginning in 2013.
-With the successful adoption of IPSAS completed, the NBAA indicates that it plays an active role to ensure the ongoing adoption and implementation of IPSAS.
+The government issued a pronouncement in 2004 adopting accrual-basis IPSAS for both central and local governments and began applying accrual-basis IPSAS in 2012-13 (IFAC, CIPFA 2018).
+With the successful adoption of accrual-IPSAS completed, the NBAA indicates that it plays an active role to ensure the ongoing adoption and implementation of IPSAS.
 Its CEO is part of the National Steering Committee created by the government to oversee the implementation process.

-Additionally, the institute has established Technical Roundtables, comprised of volunteers from relevant professions, to discuss and review new IPSASB pronouncements and Exposure Drafts in addition to other technical matters that affect the profession.
-There was one Roundtable event held in June 2016.
+Additionally, the institute states it has established an IPSAS Technical Forum to discuss and review new IPSASB pronouncements and Exposure Drafts and has held Technical Roundtables, comprised of volunteers from the profession, to discuss other technical matters that affect the profession.

 SMO 6: Investigation and Discipline

-In addition, the institute states that it is raising awareness of the I&D procedures through its website, publications, and continuing professional development programs, and will encourage the public to utilize the system.
+NBAA has provided information on its complaint submission process on its website.
+The institute states that it is raising awareness of the I&D procedures through other means and will encourage the public to utilize the system.

 SMO 7: International Financial Reporting Standards

-Finally, the NBAA also shares exposure drafts issued by the IASB with its members and other relevant stakeholders to submit comments as part of its participation in the international standard-setting process.
+Finally, the NBAA reports that it regularly includes the standards and IASB-issued materials into its Accountant Journal and posts Technical Updates on its website.
+It also shares exposure drafts issued by the IASB with its members and other relevant stakeholders to submit comments as part of its participation in the international standard-setting process.